New York State Child Victims Act: Justice at Last?

 Recently, New York state legislature resoundingly passed the New York Child Victims Act, which creates a window for child sexual abuse victims to file claims.
 The move is a victory for survivors and advocates who toiled for more than a decade to push it through despite opposition from entities ranging from the insurance industry to private schools to the Catholic Church.
-Gov. Andrew Cuomo is expected to sign the bill into law soon.
+Gov. Andrew Cuomo signed the bill into law recently, making it official statute.

 About the New York Child Victims Act